-Top-seeded Sabalenka beats Zheng to reach French Open semifinal
+No.1 Sabalenka to play defending champ Swiatek in French Open semifinal

 The 27-year-old top seed shrugged off the disappointment to glide through the tie-break when errors crept into eighth seed Zheng’s game before the players swapped breaks in a high-octane second set.

-A huge forehand winner put Sabalenka 5-3 up, and the three-time Grand Slam champion never looked back as she set up a last-four meeting with either 13th seed Elina Svitolina or four-time champion Iga Swiatek.
+A huge forehand winner put Sabalenka 5-3 up, and the three-time Grand Slam champion never looked back as she closed out the contest.